 An integral part of the overall investment policy is the strategic asset allocation policy.
-This allocation mix is designed to provide an optimal mix of asset categories with return expectations that reflect expected risk.
+This allocation mix is designed to provide return expectations that reflect expected risk.
 This emphasizes a maximum diversification of the portfolio that protects the System from declines that a particular asset class may experience in a given period.
 Both traditional assets (equities and fixed income) and non-traditional assets (real estate, infrastructure, midstream energy, private equity, and private debt) are included in the mix.